ward-wise/data-analysis/README.md

 Check out the GitHub issues for things to work on.

-# Getting Started/Installing the Repo
+# Quickstart

 1. Clone the repo.

+2. Download the following files to `/data/`

-2. Run the following command in the terminal:
+3. Run the following command in the terminal:
 ```
-pip install .
+make run_ward_spending_scripts
 ```

-> **Note:** When doing development work on the package, you need to re-run this command to use the latest package changes in external scripts.
+---

 The repo has two main parts: the data processing Python package and a library of scripts that use the package.
 If you're a newcomer, we recommend familiarizing yourself with the project by using the scripts to follow the data processing work flow outlined below.